jackpopp/syml_php/README.md

 We can render a view by using the render method, views are stored in the app/views folder and are a flat php file.
 The views file name must not include the .php extention as this is added by the render function, by default rendering a view will imedately output the render.

+	$view->render('home/index');

 **Passing data to a view**

-	$view->render('home/index');

-We can pass dat to a view using the second paramater of the render function and passing an array of data, the keys in the array can then be used to access the data passed into the view.
+We can pass data to a view using the second paramater of the render function and passing an array of data, the keys in the array can then be used to access the data passed into the view.

 	$data = array('user_id' => 5);
 	$view->render('home/index', $data);